maxailloud/SG/README.md

 License
 -------

-SG is licensed under the WTFPL License - see the LICENSE file for details
+SG is licensed under the WTFPL License - see the LICENCE file for details